sPHENIX-Collaboration/Singularity/README.md

 ## MAC installation

 Singularity runs under linux OS.
-But in MAC, it require another layer of virtual machine to generate a linux environment first ([see Singularity docs](https://www.sylabs.io/guides/2.5/user-guide/quick_start.html#installation)).
-Here is [a more detailed guild on the MAC installation](./OSX_installationguide.md).
+But in macOS, it require another layer of virtual machine to generate a linux environment first ([see Singularity docs](https://www.sylabs.io/guides/2.5/user-guide/quick_start.html#installation)).
+For Mac users, Here is [a more detailed guild on the macOS installation of sPHENIX container](./OSX_installationguide.md).

 ## 3D accelerated Graphics